U.S. Route 9W: Designation

 In the original 1925 plan for the U.S. Numbered Highway System, US 9 was designated along the west bank of the Hudson River from Fort Lee to Albany, utilizing Route 18N in New Jersey and NY 10 in New York.
 The alignment of US 9 in northern New Jersey and New York remained unchanged in the final system alignment approved on November 11, 1926.
 However, when US 9 was commissioned in 1927, it was split into two branches between Bergen County, New Jersey, and Waterford, New York.
 The west branch began in Ridgefield and continued to the New York state line on modern Route 93 and CR 501, bypassing Fort Lee to the west.
 At the state line, the west branch of US 9 became US 9W and followed a short piece of what is now NY 340 to Sparkill.

 Past Sparkill, US 9W used what was originally planned as US 9 north to Waterford, utilizing modern NY 32 from Albany to Waterford.
 The east branch of US 9 initially followed Route 5 east from Ridgefield to Edgewater, where it followed the Edgewater Ferry to the New York state line in the Hudson River.
 The branch resumed at the northern New York City line as US 9E and continued to Waterford on what is now US 9 and US 4 along the eastern side of the river.
-At Waterford, the two branches converged and continued north toward the Canada–U.S. border as a unified US 9.
+At Waterford, the two branches converged and continued north toward the Canada–United States border as a unified US 9.